shawnrhoads/gu-psyc-347/docs/module-00-00_Syllabus.md

 For assignments that are submitted late, the maximum obtainable grade will be reduced by 10% for each day it is late.
 For instance, if an assignment that is three days late receives 9/10 points, the student will receive 6.3/10 points instead.

 ### Extra Credit
 You may earn extra credit up to 3% to your total grade.
-There are two ways to obtain extra credit: (1) Research Participation through the [Georgetown Research Volunteer Program](https://georgetown.sona-systems.com/all_exp.aspx) and/or (2) submitting a one-page reflection from the optional reading list.
+There are three ways to obtain extra credit: (1) participate in a research study through the [Georgetown Research Volunteer Program](https://georgetown.sona-systems.com/all_exp.aspx), (2) refer someone to participate in a research study through the [Georgetown Research Volunteer Program](https://georgetown.sona-systems.com/all_exp.aspx) and submit a one-page reflection after interviewing them about their experience, and/or (3) submit a one-page reflection from the [optional reading list](module-00-03_Reading-List.html).
 Completing each earns one extra credit point.
 For example, you may obtain 2 research participation credits and complete 1 article reflection for a total of 3 extra credit points.
 You may also obtain a total of 3 research participation credits.

-## Course Grading

-- Attendence (1%)
-- Class Contributions/Participation (14%)
-- Jupyter Notebook Exercises (20%)
-- Initial project Proposal (3%)
-- Annotated Bibliography (7%)
-- Final Project Proposal (25%)
-- Final Project Presentation (10%)
-- Final Project Submission (20%)

 ## Resources